ma16/rpio/cc/Console/Device/Mcp3008/README.md

 success: 99954
 1.50e+05/s
 ```
-So, this model of the MCP3008 appears to be still working at 5.2 MHz (divider 48) with 3.3 volts power supply and reference voltage provided by the Raspberry Pi-2.
+So, this model of the MCP3008 appears to be still working at 5.2 MHz (divider 48) with 3.3 volts power supply.
 That's however only half of the truth.
 Even though the transfer still works, the analog sampling doesn't keep up:
 ```
 $ ./rpio spi0 div 48
 $ ./rpio device mcp3008 spi0 sample 8
 1018
 ```
+Instead of the maximum count of 1023, the count is only 1018.

-A minimum clock speed of 4.5 MHz (divider 54) is required to acquire the analog sample:
+A minimum clock speed of 4.5 MHz (divider 54) solves the problem:
 ```
 $ ./rpio spi0 div 54
 $ ./rpio device mcp3008 spi0 sample 8